 Consumer payments and ways of transferring value in Canada and globally have shifted over the last several decades from paper-based media, such as cash and cheques, to card-based media such as credit and debit cards, electronic methods such as pre-authorized payments through ACH, and more recently, digital methods such as digital currencies.

-A digital currency is a digital form of a monetary instrument (1) with a bidirectional flow, meaning it allows users to both buy and sell, or use, the digital currency.
+A digital currency is a digital form of a monetary instrument with a bidirectional flow, meaning it allows users to both buy and sell, or use, the digital currency.
 Bitcoin is the most popular digital currency.
 Bitcoin operates peer-to-peer and machine-to-machine (M2M).
 Unlike traditional fiat currencies that are issued by national governments and controlled by central banks, Bitcoin has no central monetary authority and is not backed by any central bank, authority or government.
-The supply of Bitcoin is not controlled by any central governmental authority, and it is not legal tender in any jurisdiction.
+The supply of Bitcoin is not controlled by any central governmental authority, and it is not yet legal tender.

 Trust me — “Because its trustless, its trustworthy”

 The transactions for goods and services bought or sold using digital currencies are not processed through a centralized authority, or clearing house.
 A Bitcoin transaction is processed through the Blockchain, which acts similar to a third party clearing house except that the clearing (or reconciliation and verification of transactions) component is entirely M2M on the Blockchain (i.e., direct).